islomar/quick-tdd-intro-ts/README.md

 ## Instructions

 There is no implementation code left in the main branch, just the tests are there.
 However, tests are ignored (.skip).
-You will have to create a file Hangman.ts and implement the minimun and simplest code to make each test pass.
-One by one.
+You will have to create a file Hangman.ts and implement the minimum and simplest code to make each test pass, one by one.

-You probably want to disable Copilot or any other AI plugin to be able to practise TDD.
-Otherwise, given the clarity of the test names and the expresivity of the API, the AI will generate all the implementation in a single shot.
+You probably want to disable Copilot or any other AI plugin to be able to practice TDD.
+Otherwise, given the clarity of the test names and the expressiveness of the API, the AI will generate all the implementation at once.

 * Unignore/enable the first test.
-Run the test to see it fail. (remove .skip from it)
+Run the test to see it fail (remove .skip from it).
-* Write the minium implementation the fastest one to make it green.
+* Write the minimum implementation, the fastest one to make it green.
 * Run the test to see it pass.
-* See if you want to refactoring a bit.
+* See if you want to refactor a bit.
 * Go for the next test and keep going.
-If you enable a test, run it and it's green, that could mean that you wrote too much code fo the previous test.
-Go back one step, delete code and try a more simple implementation.
-Each new test should turn red, not green, until you explicitely write enough code to make it green.
+If you enable a test, run it, and it's green, that could mean that you wrote too much code for the previous test.
+Go back one step, delete code, and try a simpler implementation.
+Each new test should turn red, not green, until you explicitly write enough code to make it green.
-* You could commit your changes after each green test to track your progress.
+* You may commit your changes after each green test to track your progress.

+## Bonus

+The artifacts created to make all the tests pass belong in the core domain logic.
+There is no UI here and no database.
+You could consider adding a GUI and perhaps some storage.
+First, try using the plain old document API, avoiding the use of frameworks and libraries like React or Angular.
+You could design your own frontend architecture, implementing patterns such as Passive View, Model View Presenter, or any other.
+In a different branch, you may want to develop the frontend with React, Angular, Vue, or whatever you prefer.
+Make sure you practice TDD all along.
+Everything should be well tested.

 ## Setup